-Scope creep is when a project grows beyond its original ambition while in progress (i.e., work added that was not part of an original sprint, epic, or even release).
+Scope creep occurs when a project grows beyond its original ambition while in progress (i.e., work added that was not part of an original sprint, epic, or even release).
 Scope creep can happen for a number of reasons, including:

 - Market conditions change and require a different feature set